f-droid/fdroid-website/_docs/Inclusion_How-To.md

 -   They will try to download a copy of your source code.
 -   They will look in all source code files to verify that their licenses are consistent with corresponding license/README files.
--   They will check if your application uses pre-compiled library or binary blobs.
+-   They will check if your application uses any pre-compiled libraries or binary blobs.
 -   They will look at your non-source code files to identify [non-free resources](https://f-droid.org/wiki/page/Antifeature:NonFreeAssets) used in your application.
--   They will skim through the source code to see if your application uses non-Free dependencies, show advertisements, track users, promotes non-Free services/applications, or do anything that is harmful or otherwise undesirable for users.
+-   They will skim through the source code to see if your application uses non-Free dependencies, shows advertisements, tracks users, promotes non-Free services/applications, or does anything that is harmful or otherwise undesirable for users.
--   They will list summary of [AntiFeatures](https://f-droid.org/wiki/page/Antifeatures) in your application.
+-   They will list a summary of any [AntiFeatures](https://f-droid.org/wiki/page/Antifeatures) in your application.
 -   They will try patching your application to remove usage of third-party proprietary software (if there is any).